yeti0904/ysl/README.md

 ### l operator
 this takes in 1 variable name and returns how many strings are in the string array

+### a operator
+takes in a variable name and 1 string and appends the string to the array, returns nothing

 ## split
 takes in 2 arguments, a string and 1 character to act as the splitter, an optional third argument will be the maximum limit of splits